Experimental Advances on Light Baryon Spectroscopy at BESIII Experiment

+\emph{2.~BESIII Experiment}.
 Over the past decades, the understanding of excited-state hyperons composed of three light quarks has primarily relied on the analysis of $\bar{K}N$ scattering.
 Due to the use of outdated detectors with poor resolution, some resonances listed by the PDG~\cite{ParticleDataGroup:2024cfk} have not been further investigated for many years.
 In recent years, with the operation of the BESIII experiment, the charmonium decays produced in $e^+e^-$ annihilation processes provide unique opportunities for studying baryon resonances.
 Their low signal-to-noise ratio and background levels, combined with high energy resolution and large data samples, create favorable conditions for in-depth exploration of potential decay channels.

 As schematically illustrated in Fig.~\ref{fig:besiii}, the BESIII detector~\cite{BESIII:2009fln} is designed to record symmetric $e^+e^-$ collisions produced by the BEPCII storage ring~\cite{Yu:2016cof}.
 Operating at $\tau$-charm physical energy region, i.e. $\sqrt{s} = 1.84$ and $4.95~\mathrm{GeV}$.
 BESIII so far has acquired large data samples across this energy range~\cite{BESIII:2020nme,Lu:2020imt,Zhang:2022bdc}.
 The cylindrical core of the BESIII detector encompasses $93\%$ of the full solid angle and comprises a helium-based multilayer drift chamber, a time-of-flight system, and a CsI(Tl) electromagnetic calorimeter.
 These components are enclosed within a superconducting solenoid magnet that delivers a 1.0 T magnetic field (0.9 T during 2012).
-An octagonal flux-return yoke, instrumented with resistive plate counters for muon identification interleaved with steel plates, supports the magnet system.
-The detector provides a charged-particle and photon acceptances of $93\%$ over the full $4\pi$ solid angle.
-The momentum resolution for charged particles is $0.5\%$ at $1~\mathrm{GeV}/c$, and the $\mathrm{d}E/\mathrm{d}x$ resolution for electrons from Bhabha scattering is $6\%$.
-In the electromagnetic calorimeter, the energy resolution for photons is $2.5\%$ in the barrel and $5\%$ in the end cap regions at $1~\mathrm{GeV}$.
-The time resolution of the plastic scintillator TOF system is 68 ps in the barrel and 110 ps in the end caps.
-The TOF end cap system was upgraded in 2015 using multi-gap resistive plate chamber technology, providing a time resolution of 60 ps, which benefits the data quality~\cite{Li:2017jpg,Guo:2017sjt,Cao:2020ibk}.
+An octagonal flux-return yoke, instrumented with resistive plate counters for muon identification interleaved with steel